flameindark/notes/README.md

 # notes
-Some notes on the books I read
+Some notes of the book I read